Angie Dye

 Intuitive Eating

+Angie is committed to helping you get off of the diet roller coaster.
 Throughout her career she has seen the physical and emotional damage caused by dieting behavior.
+Intuitive Eating may be right for you if you are ready to:

 – Reject dieting

-- Reconnect to your body’s natural hunger and fullness cues
+– Reconnect to your bodyβs natural hunger and fullness cues

 – Make peace with food and your body